medienbaecker/kirby-modules/README.md

 The slug is editable in the Panel via the `#anchor` button on each module card or the "Change anchor" button in the toolbar's dropdown.

-## Drafts
+## Visibility

-Module status can be toggled between draft and listed with a single click.
-Drafts can be freely positioned between listed modules.
+Each module's visibility can be toggled with a single click on its card.
+Hidden modules stay in place — they keep their sort position and any inline edits — but the frontend skips over them when iterating `$page->modules()`.
+The card shows a striped background while a module is hidden.

-Each draft module gets a signed preview URL for authenticated frontend previews without Panel login.
-A preview button appears in the module's toolbar when the module is a draft.
+Hidden modules get a signed preview URL (token + `_module` query param) so authors can verify them on the live URL without Panel login.
+The preview button appears in the card's toolbar only while the module is hidden — visible modules render via their parent's URL.

 ## Section Options